marwankau/cpit210-course-project/README.md

 through this circuit, we can add two 8-bit numbers together.
 Ex: adding 00000011 (number A) and 00001010 (number B) together.
 As you can see from the output bits, the result is 00001101.
 ![Our Awsome Project logic expression](images/Add circuit.png)

+## Subtraction:
+ subtraction can be represented as adding a positive number to a negative number.
+For example, 9–5 = 9 + (-5).
+To subtract two 8-bit numbers together.
+So, to convert a number into two’s complement, we can use the 8-bit adder that we have previously built in addition.
+If we invert all the inputs for number B, that does the first step (invert all bits).
+Then for the second step, we can pass 1 into the carry bit.
+This effectively adds 1 to the output.
+Ex: Converting 6 into -6
+And just like that, we convert 6 (00000110) into -6 (11111010)

+We can use this circuit now to do the subtraction as well after all the inputs for number B have been invert.
+If we just put in a number in the A inputs, then we end up subtracting B from A.
+Ex: 8–3 (0001000–00000011)
+Here A is 8 (0001000), and B is 3 (00000011) will be the output 5 (00000101).

 ## Multiplier
 In the multiplier circuit, we divide the problem into smaller one.